-For the purposes of risk appetite, risk limits are the allocation of the firms' aggregate risk appetite statement to business line, legal entity levels, specific risk categories, concentrations, and as appropriate, other levels.
-In order to facilitate effective monitoring and reporting the risk limits should be specific, measurable, frequency-based, reportable, and based on forward looking assumptions.
-Having risk limits that are measurable can prevent a firm from unknowingly breaching risk limits as market conditions change and be an effective brake against excessive risk-taking.
-In setting risk limits, firms need to consider the interaction between risks within and across business lines, and their correlated or compounding impact on exposures and outcomes.
-As such, stress testing should occur at the firm-wide level as well as for legal entities and specific risks.
-The number of chosen limits should balance the trade-off between comprehensiveness and monitoring costs.
+For the purposes of risk appetite, risk limits are the allocation of the financial institutions' aggregate risk appetite statement to business line, legal entity levels, specific risk categories, concentrations, and as appropriate, other levels.
+In order to facilitate effective monitoring and reporting the risk limits should be specific and sensitive to the shape of actual portfolios, measurable9, frequency-based, reportable, and based on forward looking assumptions.
+Having risk limits that are measurable can prevent a financial institution from unknowingly exceeding its risk capacity as market conditions change and be an effective defence against excessive risk-taking.
+In setting risk limits, financial institutions need to consider the interaction between risks within and across business lines, and their correlated or compounding impact on exposures and outcomes.
+As such, stress testing should occur at the institution-wide level as well as for legal entities and specific risks.
+The number of chosen limits should balance the trade-off between comprehensiveness, and the monitoring costs and effectiveness.